-This week is the second instalment in our five-part series on the topic of birth and we’re hearing from Michelle Nicolaou-Newman, mother of three, co-founder of the Central Coast Montessori School and owner of Mammabearth, where she offers birth and postpartum support to families.
+This week is the second instalment in our six-part series on the topic of birth and we’re hearing from Michelle Nicolaou-Newman, mother of three, co-founder of the Central Coast Montessori School and owner of Mammabearth, where she offers birth and postpartum support to families.

 When we fall pregnant, the focus is often directed towards how to birth, where to birth, which pregnancy class to take, what material things are needed, money, as well as various other individual requirements and whilst these all play a functional part, other significant aspects about this time may be overlooked.

 Pregnancy is a place we may arrive to either consciously or unconsciously and sometimes even with great trepidation.
 Whatever the circumstances were that lead us here, this time brings our awareness to something far greater than was known to us before and the potential that lies within it, is profound and lifechanging.

 It will conjure a range of experiences from elation, anticipation, huge hormonal shifts and at times, possible feelings of uncertainty or anxiety around the realities of what lies ahead.

 From the moment of conception, the foundations for this new life are being laid and the symbiotic relationship with its first environment begins.
 The conditions that surround it are being absorbed and they will all play a relevant part in its creation.
 This creation of life relies predominantly on the Mother, as within her lies the specific biological intelligence for which it can develop and potentially thrive.

 Pregnancy is considered one of the most significant building phases of life.
 We are literally growing and “building” a human, and beyond the womb, the Newborn will grow and “build” themselves with the help of nutrients taken, in most cases, from Mothers body.
 Combined with love, connection and safety, these will create the essential components for this building phase, so the quality of our food and overall health and wellbeing over this time matters a lot.